Piles during pregnancy

 Piles is a condition where there are collections of inflamed tissues in the anal area.
-Piles is otherwise known as haemorrhoids.
+Piles are otherwise known as haemorrhoids.
 The tissue collection normally contains blood vessels, support tissue, muscle, and elastic fibres.
 These swollen tissues can be present in different sizes and they may be found internal or external of the anal canal.
 Internal piles are normally located above the opening of the anus, and they are the more common type.
 External piles occur on the outside edge of the anus and when the tissue swelling aggravates, they may hang out of the anus after passing a stool.
-Piles is being a common occurrence during pregnancy.
+Piles are being a common occurrence during pregnancy.
 25% to 35% of pregnant women develop piles during their third trimester.
-Chennai laser gastro, being the best piles hospital in the city, takes ultimate care on treating piles for pregnancy people by having the best lady doctor for piles in the city.
+Chennai laser gastro, being the best piles hospital in the city, takes ultimate care on treating piles for pregnant people by having the best lady doctor for piles in the city.

 There are 3 factors that may contribute towards developing piles during pregnancy:-

-- The body produces high levels of hormone progesterone which makes the walls of the blood vessels to relax for better blood circulation required during pregnancy.
-This can make the blood vessels to swell.
+- The body produces high levels of the hormone progesterone which makes the walls of the blood vessels relax for better blood circulation required during pregnancy.
+This can make the blood vessels swell.

 - The pressure of the growing baby in the uterus makes the veins under to swell and stretch.
-This adds on to the pressure on the vessels surrounding the rectum and anus to get inflamed as well.
+This adds to the pressure on the vessels surrounding the rectum and anus to get inflamed as well.

 - As the foetus grows, the pressure over the rectum and anus slows down the bowel movement leading to constipation.
 The continuous strain while passing stools due to constipation may result in piles.